-The ticks counted by the temporal module have lengths which are noisy and also increase in duration as time progresses.
+The temporal module provides a model with a means of determining time intervals and is based on research by Taatgen, van Rijn, & Anderson (2007).
+It does so by providing a timer which counts the number of "ticks" which have passed since the timer was started.
+The tick lengths are noisy and also increase in duration as time progresses.
 Thus it is more accurate for timing shorter intervals than longer ones.
 The current tick count is available to the model via a chunk in the temporal buffer which has a slot called ticks.
 Once the timer is started the module will continue to update the ticks slot of the chunk in the buffer with the current count automatically.
 The timer can be explicitly reset to start a new count or stopped by the model at any time, and if the chunk is removed from the buffer it will implicitly stop the count from incrementing.

-The tick lengths are generated based on the following equations for the nth tick (the tick count is equal to n, and the first tick happens at $t_1$ ):
+The tick lengths are generated based on the following equations for the nth tick (the tick count is equal to n, and the first tick happens at t.):

+'''

-$$t_0 = start + \mathcal{E}1$$
+t_0 = start + \varepsilon_1

-$$t_n = a \cdot t{n-1} + \varepsilon_2$$
+t_n = a \cdot t{n-1} + \varepsilon_2